 The St. Lawrence String Quartet lives and works at Stanford University, where they teach privately and direct the chamber music program in the Department of Music, and engage in extensive collaborations with other faculty and departments using music to explore a myriad of topics.
-Recent collaborations have involved the Anderson Collection, School of Medicine, School of Education, and the Law School.
+Recent collaborations have involved the Anderson Collection, Stanford Medicine, Graduate School of Education, and the Law School.

 This 10-day intensive program is designed for those with a serious ongoing interest in chamber music and follows a rigorous schedule of study and performance in a uniquely supportive environment, blending advanced students destined for careers in performance with aspiring adult musicians.
 During the seminar, participants receive dynamic instruction from members of the St. Lawrence String Quartet as well as special guest faculty in a relaxed and supportive atmosphere.
 Participants focus on one or two major works in chamber music literature while learning the delicate art of cooperation as part of an intimate group.

 The Emerging String Quartet Program (ESQP) provides a young ensemble opportunities similar to what the SLSQ enjoyed in their early years through an intensive week of community outreach.
 The up-and-coming musicians gain valuable experience performing for varied audiences in a short period of time while the greater Stanford community benefits from the input of energy and contact with the young ensemble.

 If you would like to invite an Emerging Quartet to visit your business or school, please CONTACT US